iansinnott/iansinnott.github.io/_posts/2016-05-11-testing-webpack-plugins.md

 });
 ```

 This is a pretty simple test.
-Given the routes defined in [`routes.js`][routes] the plugin should generate three HTML files: `index.html`, `about.html` and `404.html`.
+Given the routes defined in [`routes.js`][routes], the plugin should generate three HTML files: `index.html`, `about.html` and `404.html`.
 This test simply runs Webpack and checks the output to make sure those three files were generated.
-It doesn't check the contents of those files or check that they were written to disk, but this tests already gives me infinitely more code coverage than I had before.
+It doesn't check the contents of those files or check that they were written to disk, but this test already gives me infinitely more code coverage than I had before.

 Of course it should be noted that I had to create a whole new directory and give it its own `package.json` and `node_modules` in order to get this test to run, but it works.

 Also, looking at the Extract Plugin tests it looks like it may not be necessary to do a full `npm instal` for the subdirectory in order to run Webpack.
+In the future I may optimize the tests by looking more closely at how the tests are being run in the Extract Plugin.

 ## Running your tests on a CI server